NoDivide/astrum/README.md

 LICENSE.txt              // MIT licence file.
 ```

-Each group has it’s own folder under `components` and each component has it’s own sub-folder under it’s parent group.
+Each group has its own folder under `components` and each component has its own sub-folder under its parent group.

 ### The data.json File<a href=“#the-data-file”></a>
 The `data.json` file is central to how Astrum works and should be relatively self explanatory upon opening it.
 By default it looks like this: